jar-o/rotvpn/README.md

                         have multiple deploys for a provider.
   --do [DO]             Provision or remove your VPN: --do provision | --do
                         remove
+  --config CONFIG       Optional JSON config for your provider

 ```

 The `--name` parameter is the only one that is required. **rotvpn** defaults to